Skip to main content

 FormatHardcover (trade)

-Key pointUK: Collins Crime Club, 5 November 1956, priced the printed price on the jacket
+Key pointUK: Collins Crime Club, 5 November 1956, in publisher's red boards with black lettering to the spine; the copyright page states "Printed in…

 Book-club edition exists?Yes